stelligent/stelligent-u/01-cloudformation/README.md

 Read through [Template Anatomy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-anatomy.html) and get familiar with the basic parts of a CloudFormation template.

+When CloudFormation was initally released, it could only be written in JSON.
+When AWS allowed CloudFormation to be written in YAML, it became very popular due to JSON's fundamental design choice of object-based formatting, which is not optimal for the CloudFormation usecase.
+AWS documentation for CloudFormation has examples and syntax for both languages, but you'll come across times when user-created documentation is only available due to the exposure time that the JSON formatting has over YAML.

 #### Lab 1.1.1: CloudFormation Template Requirements

 Create the *most minimal CFN template possible* that can be used to